bulv1ne/GeneralBuy/README.md

 GeneralBuy
 ==========

-LAN Store for pizza in Bottle and MongoDB
+LAN-Party store for pizza in Bottle and MongoDB.